saschavonpapenCB/fastapi-capella-conduit/README.md

 This codebase was created to demonstrate a fully fledged fullstack application built with [FastAPI](https://github.com/tiangolo/fastapi) + Couchbase Capella including CRUD operations, authentication, routing, pagination, and more.

-The [frontend] (https://github.com/AndyT2503/angular-conduit-signals), developed by another contributor, has been imported as a submodule to illustrate interactions and modularity between the frontend and backend.
+The frontend ([AndyT2503/angular-conduit-signals](https://github.com/AndyT2503/angular-conduit-signals)), developed by another contributor, has been imported as a submodule to illustrate interactions and modularity between the frontend and backend.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repository.
 ---

 # Conduit API with FastAPI and Couchbase Capella